agility/agility-content-management-js-sdk/README.md

 || Unpublish Content ||

 ## Getting Started
-In order to use Agilitiy Content Management JS SDK you'll need to first clone the github repo.

-### Prerequisites
-- You must have access to an Agility instance to retrieve the *guid* and generate your *apiKey*.
-Or, you must have these values provided to you by reaching out to support@agilitycms.com
-- Agility Content Management SDKis intended to be used with node.js

 ### Installation
 Install it using **npm** (recommended):
 ```
 npm install @agility/content-management
 ```
+### Note
+- Agility Content Management SDK's intended to be used with node.js

 ## Making a Request
 ### Create an instance of API client for Agility Content Management REST API